amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

    * Implement feature - Trip Ends.
    * Implement feature - Implement Take Next Ride.
    * Match your solution with `book-complete-trip` branch.

-## We will build and learn the following for the App like Uber and Lyft:
-* Create Rider Android App
-* Fetch and show nearby cabs on Google Map
-* Set Pickup and drop location
-* Book a cab
-* Fetch and show driver current location
-* Cab Arrival for pickup like Uber
-* On-going trip UI
-* Trip End
-* Animation like Uber App for Car
-* This project uses the basic MVP Architecture
-* We have simulated the WebSocket API for you.

-## We have simulated the backend environment for you to get the real-work like experience.

 ## Explore Android Online Tutorials and Courses by MindOrks
 * [Android Tutorial](https://mindorks.com/android-tutorial) - All Free Android Tutorials by MindOrks